maciejdomagala/maciejdomagala.github.io/_posts/2022-06-05-The-recent-rise-of-diffusion-based-models.md

 ### Reverse image diffusion

-We have a nicely defined process.
-Someone might ask - so what?
+We have a nicely defined forward process.
+One might ask - so what?
 Why can’t we just define a reverse process $$q\left(\mathbf{x}_{t-1} \mid \mathbf{x}_{t}\right)$$ and trace back from the noise to the image?
-First of all, that would fail conceptually, as we want to have a neural network that *learns* how to deal with a problem - we shouldn’t provide it with a clear solution.
-And second of all, we cannot quite do that.
-It would require a marginalization over the entire data distribution.
-To get back to the starting distribution $$q(\bf{x}_{0})$$ from the noised sample we would have to marginalize over all of the ways we could arise at $$\mathbf{x}_{0}$$ from the noise, including all of the latent states inbetween - $$\int q(\mathbf{x}_{0:T})d\mathbf{x}_{1:T}$$ - which is intractable.
+First of all, that would fail conceptually, as we want to have a neural network that learns how to deal with a problem - we shouldn’t provide it with a clear solution.
+And second of all, we cannot quite do that, as it would require marginalization over the entire data distribution.
+To get back to the starting distribution $$q(\bf{x}_{0})$$ from the noised sample we would have to marginalize over all of the ways we could arise at $$\mathbf{x}_{0}$$ from the noise, including all of the latent states.
+That means calculating $$\int q(\mathbf{x}_{0:T})d\mathbf{x}_{1:T}$$, which is intractable.
 So, if we cannot calculate it, surely we can… approximate it!

-The core idea is to develop a reliable solution - in the form of learnable network - that successfully approximates the reverse diffusion process.
-First way is to achieve that by estimating mean and covariance for denoising steps
+The core idea is to develop a reliable solution - in the form of a learnable network - that successfully approximates the reverse diffusion process.
+The first way to achieve that is by estimating the mean and covariance for denoising steps

 $$
 p_{\theta}\left(\mathbf{x}_{t-1} \mid \mathbf{x}_{t}\right)=\mathcal{N}(\mu_{\theta}(\mathbf{x}_{t}, t), \Sigma_{\theta}(\mathbf{x}_{t}, t) ).